phpMussel/phpMussel/_docs/readme.en.txt

      aborting the scan and informing the user they are uploading too much at once!
-Provides protection against a theoretical attack whereby an attacker attempts to DDoS your system or CMS by overloading phpMussel to slow down the php process to a grinding halt.
+Provides protection against a theoretical attack whereby an attacker attempts to DDoS your system or CMS by overloading phpMussel to slow down the PHP process to a grinding halt.
 Recommended: 10.
 You may wish to raise or lower this number depending on the speed of your hardware.
 Note that this number doesn't account for or include the contents of archives.
    "filesize_limit"
    - Filesize limit in KB.
 65536 = 64MB [Default], 0 = No limit (always
      greylisted), any (positive) numeric value accepted.
-This can be useful when your php configuration limits the amount of memory a process can hold or if your php configuration limits filesize of uploads.
+This can be useful when your PHP configuration limits the amount of memory a process can hold or if your PHP configuration limits filesize of uploads.
    "filesize_response"
    - What to do with files that exceed the filesize limit (if one exists).
      0 - Whitelist, 1 - Blacklist [Default].